 - how to support UI editor

-This is exactly the table we created during our R&D process while searching for a solution and we came up to a conclusion that responsive design is a clear winner despite some hard parts which needs to be solved.
+This is exactly the table we created during our R&D process while searching for a solution, and we came up to a conclusion that responsive design is a clear winner despite some hard parts which needs to be solved.

 It is hard to develop D&D UI editor for responsive layout for web/browser technologies and also keeping flexibility and long term thinking to easily support future UI frameworks and high level of customization.
-Instead of going into our own UI editor development we decided to use a simple online HTML editor with custom self-rendering components which reduce manual templating to few minutes per screen.
+Instead of going into our own UI editor development we decided to use a simple online HTML editor with custom self-rendering components which reduce manual templating to a few minutes per screen.

-They are custom HTML tags registered in browser to do self-rendering.
+They are custom HTML tags registered in the browser to do self-rendering.
 For an example, nonstandard 5250 screen design is almost impossible to automate for modernization as design is all about creativity, and we saw several hundred screens which does not follow any design principles.
 For such screens manual templating is required.

-For an example, to create a web form with all the fields on the screen, developer will use <gs-form> tag which will use all available fields and automatically build Bootstrap form card.
-To create a multiple form cards, developer will use <gs-form row=5 col=10 rows=5 cols=50> as a region from where to extract fields and generate Bootstrap responsive UI.
+For an example, to create a web form with all the fields on the screen, the developer will use <gs-form> tag which will use all available fields and automatically build a Bootstrap form card.
+To create a multiple form cards, the developer will use <gs-form row=5 col=10 rows=5 cols=50> as a region from where to extract fields and generate Bootstrap responsive UI.

-Bottom line is to use a simple semantic web rules to link terminal screen data blocks to custom built components which will take the rest of the work.
+Bottom line is to use a simple semantic web rules to link terminal screen data blocks to custom-built components which will take the rest of the work.

-As custom components are just xml tags, web UI screen template is extremely flexible as it allows mixing standard HTML tags and GS-UI custom ones.
+As custom components are just XML tags, web UI screen template is extremely flexible as it allows mixing standard HTML tags and GS-UI custom ones.
 Adding new CSS or additional CSS, framework or library as a replacement or as an additional feature gives extreme freedom to developers not tiding them to a specific framework.